YongoDavid/DEM0-2025-JANUARY/README.md

 STRAP UP , ITS ABOUT TO BE ANOTHER CRAZY RIDE , LETSSS GOOOOOO.

 JAN 01
-I have projects i hasnt finished yet from last year (Chatapp , dropbox) , i will round those off and then do my portfolio and we go from there.
+I have projects i have not finished yet from last year (Chatapp , dropbox) , i will round those off and then do my portfolio and we go from there.